 The Project is focused on the energy efficient refurbishment of the Zenica Cantonal Hospital ("the Hospital") fully owned by Zenica-Doboj Canton ("the Canton").

-For this purpose, the EBRD envisages provision of a sovereign loan of EUR 10.0 million ("the Loan") to be on-lent via the Federation of Bosnia and Herzegovina ("FBiH") to the Canton.
-In addition, the Project will be co-financed by a Regional Energy Efficiency Programme ("REEP") investment grant of EUR 1.0 million.
+For this purpose, the EBRD provision of a sovereign loan of EUR 10.0 million ("the Loan") to be on-lent via the Federation of Bosnia and Herzegovina ("FBiH") to the Canton.
+In addition, the Project will be co-financed by a Regional Energy Efficiency Programme ("REEP") investment grant of EUR 1.0 million, and will benefit from Technical Cooperation support of EUR 0.7 million.

 The main purpose of the Project is to increase energy efficiency of the hospital, reduce CO2 emissions and other associated environmental impacts.
 The Project also includes a climate adaptation component through the introduction of anti-flooding measures.
 The envisaged investment has significant environmental and health benefits and will considerably increase the quality and efficiency of services provided by the hospital.